stackforcharlie/stackforcharlie/README.md

 > Text/image-to-video bot via Dreamina AI.
 Runs on the edge, no servers to manage.

 ### 📚 [telegram-iraq-etutor-bot](https://github.com/stackforcharlie/telegram-iraq-etutor-bot)
-> 📈 لدرجات أفضل.. دائماً وياك — An e-tutor bot for Iraqi students.
+> An e-tutor bot for Iraqi students.

 ---